Unlacquered Brass Hardware

 Frequently Asked Questions

 To keep it shiny, clean regularly.
-Using a soft cloth and ammonia, wipe the surface.
-You can polish it with brass polish and a soft cloth, rinse with water and dry.
+Using a soft cloth and dish soap, wipe the surface gently.
+You can also polish it with brass polish and a soft cloth, then rinse with water and dry.

 How to Test if Brass is Lacquered